qgis/QGIS-Documentation/source/docs/training_manual/processing/modeler_hydro_twi.rst

 .. warning:: Beware, this chapter is not well tested, please report any issue; images are missing

-.. note:: In this lesson we will see how to use a model within a bigger model
+.. note:: In this lesson we will see how to use a model within a bigger model.

 We have already created a few models, and in this lesson we are going to see how we can combine them on a single bigger one.
 A model behaves like any other algorithm, which means that you can add a model that you have already created as part of another one that you create after that.